In New York he

 to the microphone.
 The dynamics are very good as is partly the benefit

-of the Pulse Code Modulation of the digital format, but is also the
+of the Pulse Code Modulation of the linear digital format of the Compact

-Nevertheless the Decca/London Lp is of interest to collectors.
-And
+the Decca/London Lp is of interest to collectors.
+And the release

-the release on Everest 3314 remains a very nice item because it is
+on Everest 3314 remains a very nice item because it is analog, despite

-analog, despite the use of enhancers and despite the simulated stereo
+the use of enhancers and despite the simulated stereo (which can be

 Renardy's playing on the Remington discs however is vivid and his